Dallas Renegades: Arlington (2023–2025, Dwayne Johnson and Dany Garcia era)

 Logo as the Arlington Renegades in 2023.

 Renegades QB Luis Perez leading the team versus Houston in 2023.

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
-The XFL hired Bob Stoops as a Head Coach on April 13, 2022, with the expectation that he would be coaching Dallas.
+The XFL hired Bob Stoops as a head coach on April 13, 2022, with the expectation that he would be coaching Dallas.
 On July 24, 2022, the return of a Dallas XFL franchise was confirmed, this time being known as "Arlington" instead of "Dallas", as well as the hiring of Bob Stoops.
 On October 31, 2022, the XFL officially announced that the Renegades name would be returning, with a brand new logo.
 The team went 4–6 in the 2023 season, but made the playoffs as the second team in the South Division.
 After beating the Houston Roughnecks in the South Division playoff game, it won the 2023 XFL Championship Game over the 10–1 D.C.
 Defenders by a score of 35–26.

 In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
 On September 28, 2023, the XFL and USFL announced their intent to merge with details surrounding the merger to be announced at a later date.
 The merger would also require regulatory approval.
 In October 2023 the XFL filed a trademark application for the name "United Football League".
 On November 30, 2023, Garcia announced via her Instagram page that the leagues had received regulatory approval for the merger and were finalizing plans for a "combined season" to begin March 30, 2024.
 The merger was made official on December 31, 2023.

 The Renegades logo, nicknamed "Billy the Bandit" since 2025, had been reduced to secondary status after 2023 following the rebrand to Arlington Renegades, but returned as the primary helmet logo in 2025.

-Return to Dallas branding (2026–)
+Return to Dallas branding (2026–present)

 On October 7, the UFL announced that the team would be moving from Choctaw Stadium to Toyota Stadium in Frisco; as a result of the team no longer playing in Arlington, the team will return to its original brand as the Dallas Renegades.